Westpeaks/HTTP-Healthcheck/README.md

         return "DOWN"
 ```

-- Extracts the base domain from the potential of multiple subdomains and tests the base domain availability on the bases of the multiple subdomains listed.
+- Extracts the base domain from the potential multiple subdomains listed and tests the base domain availability.
   Ex.
 The yaml file may contain mutiple endpoints for the same domain (http://httpstat.us/404 and http://httpstat.us/200).
 The script will extract the domain and average the availability of both subdoamins.
 The result is that you will receive the availabilty of both subdomains combined.
 - Adds each base domain to a dictionary and attaches the statistics to produce the final outcome of providing an availability percentage.
 This allows the script to be run for multiple domains at one time.